GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Experiments

-Since the features along with selected beneficial feature interactions are treated as a graph, it can provide human readable interpretations on the prediction.
-Here we visualize heat maps of estimated edge weights of two cherry-pick instances on MovieLens-1M dataset in Figure~\ref{fig:vis}.
-We show the measured edge weights of each instance in the three layers, which selects the order-2, order-3, and order-4 feature interactions respectively.
+Since the features along with selected beneficial feature interactions are treated as a graph, they can provide human readable interpretations of the prediction.
+Here, we visualize heat maps of the estimated edge weights of two cherry-pick instances on the MovieLens-1M dataset in Fig.~\ref{fig:vis}.
+We show the measured edge weights of each instance in the three layers, which select the order-2, order-3, and order-4 feature interactions.
 The positive edge weights indicate how beneficial feature interactions are.
-We set $S_1=7, S_2=4, S_3=2$, which means that we only keep 7, 4, and 2 pairs of beneficial order-2, order-3, and order-4 feature interactions respectively.
-Therefore, there are only 7, 4, and 2 interacted feature fields for each feature fields each row for heat maps of order-2, order-3, and order-4.
-The axises represent feature fields (\textit{Gender}, \textit{Age}, \textit{Occupation}, \textit{Zipcode}, \textit{ReleaseTime}, \textit{WatchTime}, \textit{Genre}). \textit{Gender}, \textit{Age}, \textit{Occupation} and \textit{Zipcode} are users' demographic information.
-Note \textit{Zipcode} indicates the users' place of residence. textit{ReleaseTime} and \textit{Gender} are the movie information. \textit{WatchTime} (\textit{Timestamp}) represents the time when users watched the movies.
+We set $S_1=7$, $S_2=4$, and $S_3=2$, which means that we only retain 7, 4, and 2 pairs of beneficial order-2, order-3, and order-4 feature interactions respectively.
+Therefore, there are only 7, 4, and 2 interaction feature fields for each feature field in each row for heat maps of order-2, order-3, and order-4, respectively.
+The axes represent feature fields (\textit{Gender}, \textit{Age}, \textit{Occupation}, \textit{Zipcode}, \textit{ReleaseTime}, \textit{WatchTime}, \textit{Genre}). \textit{Gender}, \textit{Age}, \textit{Occupation} and \textit{Zipcode} are users' demographic information.
+Note that \textit{Zipcode} indicates the users' place of residence. textit{ReleaseTime} and \textit{Gender} are the movie information. \textit{WatchTime} (\textit{Timestamp}) represents the time when users watched the movies.